5 Fun Things to Keep Kids Entertained on a Boat

 Boating is a fun family activity that often includes kids.
 And while children can have a great time on the water, sometimes being on the boat while it’s in motion can be a drag for them.

 That’s why it’s always a good idea to think about ways to keep kids entertained while you’re on the boat doing grownup stuff.
-Without including the usual stuff like life jackets, a first-aid kit and other essential boating safety accessories, here’s a checklist of five things to bring on a boat for your kids.
+Without including the usual stuff like life jackets, a first-aid kit and other essential boating safety accessories, here’s are 5 things to keep kids entertained on a boating trip.

 We’re talking about kids here, so of course toys is #1.
 Children love toys, regardless of the environment.
 A hand-held electronic gaming system will do while the boat is in motion, but you’ll want to bring toys they can enjoy in and out of the water while the boat is anchored.